 Our feed program was Pro-Mix HP fed by TPS nutrients.
 In bloom phase, we use TPS Signal, an alleged terp and yield enhancer.
 Terminal root zone size was seven gallons per plant, after transplanting up from smaller containers.

 Limez was the most robust, fast-growing of the three strains in the test; we flipped it into flower after 33 days in grow phase when plants were 13-16 inches tall.
-Bloom phase stretch was about 250% of original height—mature bloom phase plants were between 49-61 inches.
+Bloom phase stretch was as much as 250% of original height—mature bloom phase plants topped out between 49-61 inches.

-Started topping plants early in grow phase to create multiple main stalks.
-During the first 3-4 weeks of bloom phase, it became obvious these plants when topped become massive beasts that would be trees outdoors.
-Each plant became so large it required its own 5 x 5 foot tent.
+Started topping plants early in grow phase to create multiple main stalks, as is our common practice.
+During first 3-4 weeks of bloom phase, it became obvious these plants when topped become high-yield beasts that would be trees outdoors producing kilos of dried bud each.
+In fact, each plant became so large it required its own 5 x 5 foot tent.

 As bloom phase progressed, we were happy to see short internodes and internodes quickly filling in.
 Many of the best HSC strains for terps and highs lack dense buds that fill in along an entire branch.
 But Limez stacked well, and produced yields of dry weight buds averaging 4-6 ounces per plant, which is phenomenal for indoor growing.

-Approximately four weeks into bloom phase we noticed a bizarre, intriguing trait nobody on our team has ever seen before despite our massive experience growing cannabis: there were two very distinct bud phenotypes on two of the plants.
+Approximately four weeks into bloom phase we noticed a bizarre trait nobody on our team has ever seen before despite many years growing cannabis: two very distinct bud phenotypes growing next to each other on two of the plants.
 These buds were so different from each other that we were blown away they were on the same plant.

 These buds were slow to develop resin glands, but by week five, their gland density was acceptable enough, but what wasn’t so desirable is many of the glands were surface glands rather than stalked glands with huge resin heads.
 And gland heads were very small, whether they were leaf surface or stalked.

-HSC stipulates a 60-day bloom phase, but this bud pheno still had a lot of tiny, clear glands at day 60, and not much scent.
+HSC stipulates a 60-day bloom phase, but this bud pheno still had many tiny, clear glands at day 60, and not much scent.
 The branches that these dense buds were on were sturdy and thick.

 In contrast, on the same two plants was another totally different bud phenotype.
 The two types of buds didn’t occur on same branches.
-They weren’t an open-structure Sativa-esque bud transitioning into a closed-structure dense Kush bud.
+It wasn’t that an open-structure Sativa-esque bud transitioned into a closed-structure dense Kush bud.
 They were two completely different types of flowers, different cultivars growing from the same main stalk, like a graft.

 The non-Kush bud type looked like a fox-tailing near-landrace Sativa.
-It had an open structure, grew in irregular wedge shapes, with small fox-tails bud pirouettes emanating from the branch and main bud.
+It had open structure, grew in irregular wedge shapes, with ancillary bud pirouettes emanating from the branch and main bud.
 If you’ve ever grown or seen Kali Mist buds (from Serious Seeds), you’ve seen what these buds look like.
-In fact, the bud main photo of Kail Mist on the Serious website as this article is written (May 2026) looks a lot like the Sativa-type buds on Limez.
+In fact, the main bud photo of Kail Mist on the Serious website as this article is written (May 2026) looks a lot like the Sativa-type buds on Limez.

 These buds had a totally different scent, color, structure, and resin gland array than the Kushy/Indica buds on different branches right next to them!

 For example, ALL resin glands were stalked, stalks were taller than usual, resin glands on top were huge and glowed white under the lights in a way that makes White Widow pale in comparison.
 Resin gland density was lower than on the other type of buds, but the huge glands made up for that.
-There was slightly more scent from this bud pheno: mild citrus and fuel.
+There was slightly more scent from this bud pheno: mild citrus, fuel, gas.

 Another difference between the two bud phenos is that the Kali Mist-like buds grew on branches that were way less than half the diameter of those that produced the Kushy buds.
 Not only were these branches thin, they were weak.
 Several broke and folded over when we were doing photography of the plants, even though we were as gentle as possible.